Skip to content

 The Belted Galloways are gentle but hardy breed of cattle which will roam freely on the north and south moors | © Annapurna Mellor

-1. Browse off the young birch saplings and the coarser grasses
+1. Browse off the young birch saplings and the coarser grasses.

-2. Maintain a varied structure of heather to improve the habitat for ground nesting birds
+2. Maintain a varied structure of heather to improve the habitat for ground nesting birds.

-3. Prevent the further growth of large trees which dry out the moor
+3. Prevent the further growth of large trees which dry out the moor and risk the heathland reverting to woodland.

-4. Introduce droppings and poach the ground to diversify the habitat for invertebrates
+4. Introduce droppings and poach the ground to diversify the habitat for invertebrates.

-5. Improve soil quality by increasing bacteria and fungi content
+5. Improve soil quality by increasing bacteria and fungi content.

-- Alec Boyd, Area Ranger Brimham Rocks
+- Simon Hodgson, Area Ranger Brimham Rocks

 Findng the right balance

-We will carefully monitor the habitat throughout the years to come, to ensure that the cattle are having the desired effect.
-This may involve increasing or decreasing numbers where necessary, or moving the cattle around the site to target their grazing.
-We will find out more once we have installed the regime and will keep everyone informed as to any changes we may make in the future.
+We are continuing to carefully monitor the landscape and habitat, to ensure that the cattle are having the desired effect.
+In the future, the timing and intensity of the grazing may be altered to increase or decrease numbers where necessary, or move the cattle around the site to target their grazing.
+We will keep everyone informed of any changes we may make in the future.

 SSSI moorland conservation